Hope-Liang/ID2223Lab2/README.md

 After clicking on Submit for around 25 seconds, the spoken words, together with the generated text, will be shown on the output boxes.

+Our app is also capable of transcribing Youtube videos by giving a Youtube URL, it will output the recognized speech for the first 30 seconds.
+This would generally take longer time but the transcription accuracy is quite high.

 ## Link to App

-The link to the Application webpage on Hugging Face is [Interactive UI](https://huggingface.co/spaces/HopeLiang/ID2223Lab2).
+The link to the Application webpage on Hugging Face is [Interactive UI](https://huggingface.co/spaces/khalidey/ID2223-Lab2-Whisper).

 ## How to Improve Model Performance